aregsar/aregsarblog/blog/2019/github-pages-tech-stack-jekyll-markdown-liquid/index.md

 This is a Liquid templating parameter that Jekyll uses to plug in the html content of a processed markdown page into the layout html file at the location of tag.

-In fact anywhere Jekyll sees Liquid template parameters, even in markdown page content or html code snippets in a markdown page, it will try to substitute the transformed content of another markdown page inside.
+In fact anywhere Jekyll sees Liquid template parameters, even in markdown page content or html code snippets inside a markdown page, it will try to substitute the transformed content of another markdown page inside.

-> Aside: If you want to actually literally include Liquid tags in your pablished content, you need to escape the tag.
+> Aside: If you want to literally include Liquid tags in your published content, you need to escape the Liquid tag.
+Otherwise Jekyll will substitute transformed content of another page into the tag, instead of just allowing the `{{ "{{" }} content }}` text to be displayed as is.
 The way I was able to display the `{{ "{{" }} content }}` parameter right here in the markdown text of this blog post, was to escape it.
-Otherwise Jekyll will substitute another page content instead of just allowing the `{{ "{{" }} content }}` text to be displayed.
 Refer to this StackOverflow post to see how to escape Liquid template parameters in your Github pages: [How to escape liquid template tags](https://stackoverflow.com/questions/3426182/how-to-escape-liquid-template-tags)

+## Plugging repository setting values into the default site layout

 The layout file also contains Liquid tags that such as `{{ "{{" }}site.<REPO_SETTING_PARAM> }}` that github pages uses to add the buttons and content to our layout.

-The <REPO_SETTING_PARAM> value can be any default setting such the default repository name which will replace `{{ "{{" }}site.name }}`.
+The <REPO_SETTING_PARAM> value can be any default setting such the default repository name which will replace the  `{{ "{{" }}site.name }}` setting.

 The default setting value can be overridden by adding a _config.yml file to the root of the repositiry that can contain name value pairs.

-So for instance if we have a `name` setting name in the _config.yml file, it's value will override the defualt repository name setting.
+So for instance if we have a `name` setting name in the _config.yml file, it's value will override the defualt repository name setting and this value will be plugged into the Liquid tag.

 ## Conclusion

-In this post I detailed the basics of how Github pages processing engine Jekyll transforms markdown and html content, plugging in content and settings into Liquid templating tags in the process.
+In this post I detailed the basics of how Github pages processing engine, Jekyll, transforms markdown and html content, plugging in content and settings into Liquid templating tags in the process.

 Thanks for reading